nfodere-42/ft_printf/README.md

 # Ft_Printf
+![](images/logo_ft_printf.png)

+## Description
 Python Module 00 is the first Python module at 42 school.
 Here you learn basic concepts about working with Python functions and get an introduction to OOP.

-![](images/logo_ft_printf.png)

 ## Exercices description
 `src/ex0/ft_hello_garden.py`: Prints a simple welcome message for the community garden.